Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Numerical Results

 \subsection{Data simulation}

-An imaging system consisting of 64 emitters and 256 receivers uniformly distributed along a circular ring with radius $R = 9.5$cm was simulated.
-A horizontal slice of a 3D digital phantom, which mimics the acoustic properties of the breast and is freely available \cite{Lou}, was used in this study.
-The sound speed was set to a range 1470–1580 $\text{ms}^{-1}$, and the absorption coefficient $\alpha_0$ was set to a range 0–1 $\text{dB}\text{MHz}^{-y}\text{cm}^{-1}$, and the power law exponent $y$ was set to 1.4.
-Figures \ref{fig:1a} and \ref{fig:1b} show the maps for the sound speed and absorption coefficient of the breast phantom, respectively.
-The sound speed and absorption coefficient in water was set 1500 $\text{ms}^{-1}$ and 0, respectively.
-The computational grid consisted of $502 \times 502$ grid points with position $[-10.04,+10.00] \times [-10.04,+10.00]\text{cm}^2$ and a grid spacing of $\Delta x = 4 \times 10^{-2}$cm along all the Cartesian coordinates.
-Using this sound speed distribution and grid spacing, the maximum frequency supported by the grid, $f_{\text{max}}$, was 1.84 MHz.
+An imaging system consisting of 64 emitters and 256 receivers uniformly distributed along a circular ring with a radius of $R = 9.5~\mathrm{cm}$ was simulated.
+A horizontal slice of a 3D digital phantom, freely available from \cite{Lou}, was used to mimic the acoustic properties of the breast.
+The sound speed was set within the range of $1470$–$1580~\mathrm{m/s}$, the absorption coefficient $\alpha_0$ within $0$–$1~\mathrm{dB} \ \mathrm{MHz}^{-y} \ \mathrm{cm}^{-1}$, and the power-law exponent $y$ was fixed at $1.4$.
+(In contrast to the full-wave solver used as the benchmark, the proposed ray-Born approach presented in this study can be straightforwardly extended to include spatially varying \( y\).)
+Figures \ref{fig:1a} and \ref{fig:1b} depict the sound speed and absorption coefficient maps of the breast phantom, respectively.
+For water, the sound speed and absorption coefficient were set to $1500~\mathrm{m/s}$ and $0$, respectively.